rufuspollock/rufuspollock.com/content/about/_index.md

 description: Rufus Pollock bio and headshots
 ---

+Rufus is an entrepreneur, activist and author as well as a long-term zen practitioner.
+He is passionate about finding wiser, weller ways to live together.
+He wants his child (and all children) to live in a world of love, abundance and wisdom.

+He has founded several successful for-profits and non-profits (and some unsuccessful ones) including [Life Itself][], [Open Knowledge Foundation][], and [Datopian][].
+His 2018 book [Open Revolution][] is about making a radically freer and fairer information age and has been translated into multiple languages.
+His next book "Wiser Societies" is about the cultural dark matter that enables societies be wiser (and weller).
+Previously he has been the Mead Fellow in Economics at the University of Cambridge as well as a Shuttleworth and Ashoka Fellow.

+### First Person

 I'm an entrepreneur, activist and author as well as a long-term zen practitioner.
-I'm passionate about finding wiser and weller ways to live together and I want my child (and all children) to live in a world of love, abundance and wisdom.
+I'm passionate about finding wiser and weller ways to live together.
+I want my child (and all children) to live in a world of love, abundance and wisdom.

 I've founded several successful for-profits and non-profits (and some unsuccessful ones) including [Life Itself][], [Open Knowledge Foundation][], and [Datopian][].
-My book the [Open Revolution][] was published in 2018 and is about how we can make a radically freer and fairer information age and has been translated into multiple languages.
-My next book is about the cultural dark matter that enables societies be wiser (and weller).
-Previously I've been the Mead Fellow in Economics at the University of Cambridge as well as a Shuttleworth Fellow and an Ashoka Fellow.
+My 2018 book the [Open Revolution][] is about making a radically freer and fairer information age and has been translated into multiple languages.
+My next book "Wiser Societies" is about the cultural dark matter that enables societies be wiser (and weller).
+Previously I've been the Mead Fellow in Economics at the University of Cambridge as well as a Shuttleworth and Ashoka Fellow.

 [Life Itself]: https://lifeitself.us/
 [Open Knowledge Foundation]: https://okfn.org/